wg-lux/lx-anonymizer/README.md

 - **Multiple anonymization strategies**: Frame removal or mask overlay techniques
 - **ROI-based masking**: Device-specific region masking for endoscopic equipment

+## Default Return Format

+LX Anonymizer will return a sensitive meta compliant dict when running either of the main client functions above.

 ## Highlights
 - **End-to-end anonymization** of PDFs and video sequences using OCR, NER, and pseudonymization helpers.
 - **Modular pipeline** that lets you choose between Tesseract, TrOCR, ensemble OCR, and multiple metadata extractors.